Tuesday, September 6, 2011

 5. If the authors do not contribute financially, in what ways does the press function as collective?

 The poets of the collective also actively participate in the publicity efforts of the press, for their own and other books.
-The collective poets write blurbs, book readings for themselves and other Bloof poets, do research into library acquisition opportunities, design posters or other promotional materials, etc., each according to her or his skills and availability.
+The collective poets write blurbs, book readings for themselves and other Bloof poets, do research into library acquisition opportunities, design posters or other promotional materials, etc., according to their skills and availability.
 The poets are the staff, in other words.

 6. Are poets paid for their books, and if so, how?

 Bloof pays royalties on all direct sales (from our website or at events), and distributor/retail sales.
-(Bloof books have worldwide distribution via a network of wholesalers like Ingram, a service we buy into for each book, and retailers who are part of these networks; the books are POD.
-In addition, we directly distribute titles from our own stock, via our website, at events, and through select booksellers we work with outside the distribution network, like Powell's or Woodland Pattern).
+(Bloof books have worldwide POD distribution via a network of wholesalers like Ingram, a service we buy into for each book, and retailers who are part of these networks.
+In addition, we directly distribute titles from our own non-POD stock, via our website, at events, and through select booksellers we work with outside the distribution network, like Farley's, Powell's, and Woodland Pattern, et al.).